avishusa/CRUD/README.md

 # CRUD
-This repository will present basic understanding about how can we do CRUD operations using node, express and mongo.
+This repository will present basic understanding about how we can perform CRUD operations using node, express and mongo.